 Though unfair, the reality is that the road isn’t equally safe for everyone.
 Road violence has been deemed an epidemic in our country, and bicyclists, no matter how much protective gear they wear, are often the most vulnerable on California streets.

 The threat of a motorist acting in a negligent manner and hitting a bicyclist, which leads to their untimely death, is a constant one.
 According to the National Highway Traffic Safety Administration, in 2018, California was the second state with the most bicyclist deaths in the country.
 And per the California Highway Patrol’s 2017 Annual Report, 9.7 percent of vehicle collisions either injured and/or killed bicycle victims.
 California’s shocking bicycle accident statistics are alarming and demonstrate the dangerous reality that many bicyclists face.

 If you have lost a loved one in a bicycle accident due to someone else’s negligence, you may be entitled to file a lawsuit for wrongful death and can be entitled to compensation for damages.
-An experienced attorney at West Coast Trial Lawyers will help you and your family through this tiresome and confusing process during this difficult time.
+An experienced bike accident attorney at West Coast Trial Lawyers will help you and your family through this tiresome and confusing process during this difficult time.

 Sharing the road with vehicles can put bicyclists at a constant risk of enduring serious injuries or death in an accident.
 Even if bicyclists have the same right-of-way as other motorists, many motorists don’t extend the same care to bicyclists as they would do to other vehicles, which ultimately leads to fatal collisions.

 Some of the most common causes of bicycle fatalities include:

-- Misjudging a bicyclist’s speed at an intersection, turning in front of them, and colliding
+- Misjudging an oncoming bicyclist’s speed and turning in front of them.

-- Clipping bicyclists by passing by too close to them
+- Clipping a bicyclist by driving too close by.